mjtomei/inflation/inflation_analysis.md

 *Figure 12: Data from Case-Shiller National Home Price Index and BLS median hourly wage statistics via FRED.*

 It's not just her.
 The entry barrier to homeownership has increased 84% in labor terms since 1990.
 Her father needed 0.9 years of gross wages for a down payment; she needs 1.7 years.
-CPI housing, measured through "owner's equivalent rent," captures the cost of *staying* in a home—not the increasingly impossible task of *entering* ownership.
+CPI housing, measured through "owner's equivalent rent," captures the cost of *staying* in a home, not the increasingly impossible task of *entering* ownership.
 This is the wealth-building barrier that declining intergenerational mobility statistics describe.
 Maria can now put a number on it.

 ### 6.6 Putting It Together

-Maria constructs a simple grocery basket—milk, eggs, beef, bread, gasoline—and tracks both dollar-cost and time-cost over the past two decades.
+Maria constructs a simple grocery basket (milk, eggs, beef, bread, gasoline) and tracks both dollar-cost and time-cost over the past two decades.

 ![Figure 13: Grocery Basket Time-Cost](figures/fig_grocery_basket.png)